The goal of editing is to polish our sales pitch so that it expresses exactly what we’re trying to express in the least number of fewest words.

 Without editing, I have nothing.

-Editing levers
+Editing Levers

 There are a number of things you can do to edit your sales pitch and make it more effective:

-- Rearrange the words to improve flow.
+• Rearrange sections to improve flow.

-- Cut out words that don’t really add to the pitch
+• Cut out words that don’t really add to the pitch.

-- Switch words with ones that offer a bigger punch.
-In this case, instead of saying offer a bigger punch one could say pack more punch.
+• Switch words with ones that offer a bigger punch.
+In this case, instead of saying offer a bigger punch, one could say pack more punch.

 A useful editing strategy is to create a time gap between editing exercises.
 If I’m editing and reach the limits of my attention -or- a point where I think it looks reasonably good I stop and revisit the next day.
 Reviewing with a fresh pair of eyes leads to completely new insights.

-Next steps
+Next Steps

 Comments 3